bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Seafaring/SI_CH3_Seafaring Fortunes.md

 | 94 - 96 | ▶[[SI_CH3_Weather Oracles#Oracle Foul Weather\|Foul Weather]]; pg 130 |
 | 97 - 99 | ▶[[SI_CH3_Core_Action Theme#ACTION\|Action]] + [[SI_CH3_Core_Action Theme#THEME\|Theme]]; pg 116–117 |
 | 100 | Roll twice |
-^table-OclSeafaringPeril
+^table-Peril

 *128 ORACLES*

 ## Oracle: Seafaring Opportunity
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Seafaring^Opportunity]]` | Guidance
-> Use this table when you want inspiration for a beneficial encounter or event on a seagoing journey, such as when you roll a strong hit with a match as you [[SI_CH4_Undertake an Expedition#Undertake an Expedition Move Card|Undertake an Expedition]],  or if you [[SI_CH4_Explore a Waypoint#Explore a Waypoint Move Card|Explore a Waypoint]] and find an opportunity. ^guidance-OclSeafaringOpportunity
+> Use this table when you want inspiration for a beneficial encounter or event on a seagoing journey, such as when you roll a strong hit with a match as you [[SI_CH4_Undertake an Expedition#Undertake an Expedition Move Card|Undertake an Expedition]],  or if you [[SI_CH4_Explore a Waypoint#Explore a Waypoint Move Card|Explore a Waypoint]] and find an opportunity. ^guidance-Opportunity

 | dice: 1d100 |  Result |
 | :---: | --- |